We are all stories in the end.

 “Hello!
 You’re Sophia, no?” the driver asked her jovially, stepping aside as the man climbed onto the bus.
 “You called asking for a job interview?”
 He gestured her in.
 “Come in, come in!
 Or else the cold will get in before you!”

-There’s so many things one could do in this situation.
+There’s were so many things one could do in this situation.
 Obviously, one would think the first would be to not get inside a strange bus filled with even stranger drivers offering some odd job in a hotel you’d never heard of.

 That would be sensible, you’d think.
 Smart people with a shred of self-preservation would think that.

 So, that said, Sophia quickly did as instructed and climbed into the bus, the doors closing behind her.
 To her credit, she felt some manner of relief when she saw a good dozen passengers already seated inside.
+Unless this was some sort of secret human trafficking bus, but too late to escape now, huh?

 “Sit, sit!” said the driver, gesturing to an empty seat close to the front.
 “I’ll start the interview shortly.”

-To be in that bus was to be in that moment between one thing and the next.
+To be in that bus felt like it was to be in that moment between one thing and the next.
 Those few seconds or minutes or hours of quietness that come after a storm but before one has to get up and get going.
 The moment nestled between an ending and a new beginning.

-“You’re the one interviewing me?” she asked the driver.
+“You’re the one interviewing me?”

 “Mr. Bones, at your service!” he exclaimed, very briefly glancing her way.
 “I’m the bones of The Last Resort, you could say.
 The finest hotel you’ll ever see!”